When Your Hot Water System Fails: A Handy Guide to Urgent Repairs

 Take safety precautions when attempting DIY repairs

-Prevention of Hot Water System Failures
+Preventing Hot Water System Failures

-Regular maintenance of the hot water system
+Maintenance of your hot water system

 Flushing the tank